diveshjha37/Strong-Jenkinsfile/README.md

 2. **SonarQube**:
    - A running SonarQube instance.
-   - A project created in SonarQube with a unique project key.
+   - A project created in SonarQube with a unique project key and key name must be replaced in Jenkinfile..

 3. **GitHub Repository**:
    - A GitHub repository containing your Dockerfile and source code.